WaiperOK/Axios-DLS/docs/reference/sdk.md

 | `gobuster`| `target`, `args`          | `flags`, `wordlist`, `mode`   | Ensures command arguments are provided; extra keys emit warnings. |
 | `script`  | `run`                     | `args`, `cwd`                 | Validates that `run` is non-empty and quoted correctly. |

+The `axion_core::builtin_tool_schemas()` function returns these definitions (serialised with Serde) so SDK clients can hydrate them into JSON Schema or other validation frameworks.

 The SDK `schema` module will expose these definitions as serialisable metadata (e.g., JSON Schema) so external planners can extend or override behaviour while retaining compatibility with the CLI.

 ## Packaging Guidelines